Vyral/scott-hoffman/_posts/2019-10-01-8-tips-for-maintaining-your-home-this-fall.md

 **3\.
 Check the exterior of your home:** Make sure gutters and downspouts are unclogged, check the foundation and windows, and keep an eye out for wood rot.

 **4\.
 Address gaps you find around vents or crawl spaces:** These are spots where creatures can come in and hang out for the winter.
-This is something you likely do not want.
+This is something you do not want.

 {% include pullquote.html %}